NexPlayer/Android-SDK/advanced.md

 ### NexPlayer.NexErrorCode Enum Reference

-Possible error codes that `NexPlayer`™ can return.
+Possible error codes that `NexPlayer` can return.

 This is a Java *enum* so each error constant is an object, but you can convert to or from a numerical code using instance and class methods.